BestTimesToVisit.com Logo

 Local Buses

-On islands like Fiji (Viti Levu) and Samoa, local buses are an incredibly cheap and authentic way to travel between towns and villages.
-They offer a genuine glimpse into daily island life and are a fantastic way to interact with locals.
+In places like Fiji (on Viti Levu) or Samoa, local buses are a very affordable and immersive way to travel between towns and villages.
+They are a fantastic way to experience daily island life and interact with locals.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.